ljiang09/ljiang09.github.io/blogs/pendleton_blog.md

 # Pendleton Hall, Wellesley College

-### Lily Jiang, Apr 2023
+### Lily Jiang, April 2023

-Day and Klauder, a firm at the forefront of Collegiate Gothic architecture with their successful designs for Cornell and Princeton, was commissioned in 1916 to design Pendleton Hall for Wellesley College [1].
+Day and Klauder, a firm behind many successful Collegiate Gothic designs for Cornell and Princeton, was commissioned in 1916 to design Pendleton Hall for Wellesley College [1].
 Implementing their signature Collegiate Gothic style and adhering to a palette of red brick and cream limestone, Day and Klauder created an environment where prestige and tradition define the academic atmosphere.

 Pendleton is the final building constructed for the U-shaped plan encircling the top of Norumbega Hill.
 Composing the northern side of the quad, the building’s shallow V-shape directs students towards the greenery of the lawn, offering prime views of the “natural beauty of Norumbega Hill” and Lake Waban beyond [1].